LoidPark/LoidPark/README.md

 ### Hi there 👋
+### I'm a datascientist using munufacturing data in automobile smart factory

 <!--
 **LoidPark/LoidPark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.